nblockchain/geewallet/ReadMe.md

 - Decentralized currency exchange? (e.g. eth2dai.com)
 - NFC support.
 - Tizen frontend (no QR scanning due to missing camera in most Tizen watches, but could use NFC).
-- Paranoid-build mode (using git submodules or [local nugets](https://github.com/mono/mono-addins/issues/73#issuecomment-389343246), instead of binary nuget deps), depending on [this RFE](https://github.com/dotnet/sdk/issues/1151) or using any workaround mentioned there.
 - Passwordless login infrastructure (see https://twitter.com/VitalikButerin/status/1118405098449903617 ).
 - flatpak packaging.
 - In mobile, allow usage when camera permissions have not been granted, by letting the user redirect him to his camera app and take a picture (see https://youtu.be/k1Ssz1dvcpk?t=63).